GUIDE

 The Infant Optics DXR-8 PRO is for parents who want a reliable, hackproof video monitor with a dedicated screen and zero ongoing costs.
 It does one thing and does it exceptionally well.

-If you are tracking your baby's sleep patterns to build a better routine, tinylog can help you log naps, overnight sleep, and wake windows so you have real data to work with — regardless of which monitor you choose.
+If you are tracking your baby's sleep patterns to build a better routine, Tinylog can help you log naps, overnight sleep, and wake windows so you have real data to work with — regardless of which monitor you choose.

 Related Guides